Update December 2019: You can find an updated list of the best ways to get to Europe with Chase Ultimate Rewards points here.

 - Changes are only allowed before 24 hours of departure time

-- United does not allow you to put an award ticket on hold for free, but if the itinerary is solely operated by United, you can pay to hold the ticket.
-The cost is ~$10 for a 3 day hold.
+- United does not allow you to put an award ticket on hold for free, but if the itinerary is solely operated by United, you can pay a very small amount to hold the ticket.

 In addition to Star Alliance partners, United also partners with these Airlines